Learn more about these common terms you’ll likely hear during ABA therapy

 Has your child recently started ABA therapy?
 Or, did your child recently receive an autism diagnosis?
 As you seek out resources to help your family down this path, you may start to hear new terms that are foreign to you, making meetings with specialists confusing or possibly even frustrating.
 Your team at Acorn Health has put together a list of the top 10 terms used in ABA, with simple definitions to explain what they mean.
 Now, during your next meeting with an ABA therapist, you’ll have a better understanding of what to expect.

-The events, action(s), or circumstances that occur immediately before a behavior.
-These are important aspects for your BCBA’s to recognize and observe to better understand your child’s behaviors.
+Antecedent: the event, action, or circumstance that occur immediately before a behavior.
+Antecedents are important aspects for your BCBA’s to recognize and observe to better understand your child’s behaviors.

-This word is commonly used in everyday language, but in ABA therapy it specifically refers to any action that can be observed and measured.
+Behavior: in ABA therapy the term behavior specifically refers to any action that can be observed and measured.

-You may consider the term “CONSEQUENCE” to have a negative connotation, but in ABA it can have a different meaning.
-It is anything that happens directly after a behavior occurs.
+Consequence: in ABA therapy, consequence is anything that happens directly after a behavior occurs.
 This can be good, bad, or neutral.
 These events help your BCBA determine the possible function of the behavior.